awesomemotive/easy-digital-downloads/readme.txt

 > Matt Whiteley - Whiteley Designs

 See our [payment gateways category](https://easydigitaldownloads.com/downloads/category/gateways/?utm_source=extensions&utm_medium=description_tab&utm_content=gateways&utm_campaign=readme) in the extensions catalogue for a complete list of supported merchant processors.
-There are also a large number of additional payment gateways developed and supported by [3rd party developers](https://easydigitaldownloads.com/3rd-party-extensions/#gateways).

 Easy Digital Downloads is a verified member of the [Stripe partner program](https://stripe.com/accept-payments/easy-digital-downloads).
 This program recognizes software that meets Stripe's strict quality requirements and provides users of Easy Digital Downloads and Stripe with the confidence they need to trust us both with their payment integrations.

 = Take your store further with extensions =

-With add-on plugins from our [extensions catalogue](https://easydigitaldownloads.com/downloads/?utm_source=extensions&utm_medium=description_tab&utm_content=extensions&utm_campaign=readme) you can super-charge your digital store.
-Some of our extension highlights include:
+With add-on plugins from our [extensions catalogue](https://easydigitaldownloads.com/downloads/?utm_source=extensions&utm_medium=description_tab&utm_content=extensions&utm_campaign=readme) you can super-charge your ecommerce business.
+Some of our most popular extensions are:

 * [Stripe Pro](https://easydigitaldownloads.com/downloads/stripe-gateway/?utm_source=extension&utm_medium=description_tab&utm_content=stripe-pro&utm_campaign=readme) removes the additional 2% processing fee as well as adds the ability to accept pre-approved payments (extension must be installed and activated)
 * [PayPal Commerce Pro](https://easydigitaldownloads.com/downloads/paypal-commerce-pro/?utm_source=extension&utm_medium=description_tab&utm_content=paypal-commerce-pro&utm_campaign=readme) allows customers to pay by debit or credit card as well as alternative payments such as Sofort, iDEAL, Bancontact, and Giropay (extension must be installed and activated)